 Phase 2: Legal Proceedings

-Payment orders for undisputed debts (fastest route — the debtor must pay or object within 15 days).
-Full litigation for contested claims (6-12 months in Dubai Courts, potentially faster in DIFC).
-The agency's legal team handles filings, hearings, and expert appointments without the creditor needing to manage the process.
+Payment orders (Amr Al Ada’) for undisputed debts — 2–4 weeks to enforceable title.
+Full litigation for contested claims — 6–12 months in Dubai Courts, potentially faster in DIFC.
+The agency’s legal team handles filings, hearings, and expert appointments without the creditor needing to manage the process.

 Phase 3: Enforcement